MoBakour/potatodb/README.md

 );
 ```

 Another way that can be used to update potatoes is update functions.
 Update functions are custom functions that can be designed to update the potatoes in any way you desire.
-Update functions give you more flexibility in updating potatoes rather than limiting the possiblities with update objects.
+Update functions give you more flexibility in updating potatoes rather than limiting the possibilities with update objects.

 ```js
 await Users.updateOne({ username: "Swordax" }, (user) => {